CompassSecurity/BloodHoundQueries/README.md

 Return principals in the Administrators group of a chosen domain that have an SPN.
 These can be kerberoasted.

 #### Constrained Delegations
+Return principals for a chosen domain allowed to perform Constrained Delegation and their target.

+#### Constrained Delegations with Protocol Transition (trustedToAuth)
-Return principals for a chosen domain allowed to perform Constrained Delegation with their target.
+Return principals for a chosen domain allowed to perform Constrained Delegation with Protocol Transition and their target.

 #### Computers Allowed to Delegate for Another Computer
 Return computers for a chosen domain allowed to perform Constrained Delegation with their target.